Should I Accept the First Insurance Settlement After a Scranton Car Accident?

 An experienced insurance claims adjuster knows how much the medical bills and other expenses such as lost wages, vehicle repairs, and pain and suffering are likely to cost.
 However, it is in their best interest to keep its costs low by offering a settlement figure in the low end of that range, keeping costs down and giving them the ability to move up from the initial offer if need be in the future.

 A private individual, on the other hand, likely has very little personal experience in calculating medical costs from car accidents, or what the proper settlement range for a car accident might be.
-For that reason, they are likely to underestimate a fair settlement amount, and err on the side of accepting a low settlement that is far less than the maximum compensation they might otherwise achieve.
+For that reason, they are likely to underestimate a fair settlement amount and err on the side of accepting a low settlement that is far less than the maximum compensation they might otherwise achieve.

 They might also fear that rejecting an insurance company’s offer means that they won’t receive any money to pay for their medical bills and other expenses.
 This is not true, however.
 The other driver’s insurance company is legally required to provide fair compensation for physical injuries and other expenses sustained in an accident in which the other driver is at fault.
 If you are not able to negotiate a fair settlement offer, then you are entitled to take legal action.

-How Difficult is it to Calculate How Much Your Car Accident Claim is Worth?
+How Difficult Is It to Calculate How Much Your Car Accident Claim Is Worth?

-One of the pitfalls of accepting an insurance company’s settlement offer is the difficulty calculating the true cost of medical bills for physical injuries.
-If you accept a payout too quickly, you may not be aware of the full extent of future medical care that physical injuries from the car accident are likely to require.
+One of the pitfalls of accepting an insurance company’s settlement offer is the difficulty of calculating the true cost of medical bills for physical injuries.
+If you accept a payout too quickly, you may not be aware of the full extent of future medical care that physical injuries from a car accident are likely to require.

-What an insurance company makes its initial offer, you may have only started medical treatment, and have only received bills for the ambulance and initial hospital treatment.
-However, car accidents often cause severe medical injuries that take time to fully emerge and treat, making it difficult assess the full extent of the costs until much later.
+When an insurance company makes its initial offer, you may have only started medical treatment, and have only received bills for the ambulance and initial hospital treatment.
+However, car accidents often cause severe medical injuries that take time to fully emerge and treat, making it difficult to assess the full extent of the costs until much later.

 Severe injuries from a car accident may require multiple surgeries, or ongoing physical therapy for months if not years.
 Other medical costs might include occupational therapy or rehabilitation costs, or even psychological treatments to recover from the trauma of the car accident.